 External-beam radiation therapy of the head and neck.
 A machine is used to aim high-energy radiation at the cancer.
 The machine can rotate around the patient, delivering radiation from many different angles to provide highly conformal treatment.
 A mesh mask helps keep the patient's head and neck from moving during treatment.
 Small ink marks are put on the mask.
 The ink marks are used to line up the radiation machine in the same position before each treatment.

-Intensity-modulated radiation therapy (IMRT) is a type of 3-dimensional (3-D) radiation therapy that uses a computer to make pictures of the size and shape of the tumor.
+- Intensity-modulated radiation therapy (IMRT): IMRT is a type of 3-dimensional (3-D) radiation therapy that uses a computer to make pictures of the size and shape of the tumor.
 Thin beams of radiation of different intensities (strengths) are aimed at the tumor from many angles.
 This type of radiation therapy is less likely to cause dry mouth, trouble swallowing, and damage to the skin.

 Radiation therapy to the neck may change the way the thyroid gland works.
-The gland will be tested before treatment and at regular checkups after treatment.
+Blood tests may be done to check the thyroid hormone level in the body before treatment and at regular checkups after treatment.

 New types of treatment are being tested in clinical trials.